Updated: January 5, 2022

 One popular thing to do while in the Rhine Valley is to take a boat tour along the river to see all the castles that this area boasts.
-We didn’t get a chance to do that, but I hope one day we can return to explore it by boat.
+We didn’t get a chance to do that, but I hope we can return to explore it by boat one day.

 Jorge walking through the vineyards

 FAVORITE STOP: Views from Postenturm, we had this spot to ourselves, and it was unforgettable.
 To see Bacharach from this angle is a must.

 We made a quick stop in Rüdesheim am Rhein on our way to Mosel Valley.
 Rüdesheim is another town located in the Rhine Valley.
 It’s only a 40-minute drive from Bacharach along the Rhine River.

 It’s a lively little town that seemed to get more visitors than Bacharach.
 I loved walking around taking photos, hearing all the live music, and of course, drinking the local and seasonal Federweißer wine.